Ericsson/codechecker/docs/permissions.md

  * Product-level permissions can be edited by clicking the edit icon for the product you want to configure the permissions for.

 Permissions can be managed on the web interface.
-From the dropdown, select the permission you want to configure.
+From the drop-down, select the permission you want to configure.
 The two lists show the users and groups known to the system - if a tick is present in its row, the given user or group has the permission directly granted.
 (Users who only have a certain permission through permission inheritance are not shown with a tick.)

-Only the permissions you have rights to manage are shown in the dropdown.
+Only the permissions you have rights to manage are shown in the drop-down.

 You can edit multiple permissions opening the window only once.
-Simply tick or untick the users/groups you want to give the permission to or revoke from them.
+Simply tick or un-tick the users/groups you want to give the permission to or revoke from them.
 Clicking *OK* will save the changes to the database.

 ## <a name="permission-concepts"></a> Permission concepts